Angles6230/Certification-Notes/CCNA Study.md

 Feature of SW used to filter ARP msgs recieved on untrusted ports Best practice -  Ports connected to other network devices should be trusted, end hosts untrusted DAI inspects the sender MAC and sender IP field of ARP msgs recieved on untrusted ports and checks that there is a matching entry in the DHCP snooping binding table.
+DAI does not inspect on trusted ports
 ARP ACLs can be configured to map IP addr/MAC addr for DAI to check
 	useful for hosts that don't use DHCP
-DAI rate limiting is enabled on untrusted ports up to 15 packets per second
+DAI default rate limiting is enabled on untrusted ports up to 15 packets per second DAI burst interval - allows you to configure rate limiting like "x packets per y seconds" Gratuitous ARP = ARP reply sent without receiving an arp request
+	Sent to broadcast MAC addresses
+Rate limiting limits the rate ARP msgs are received on an interface, not sent DAI checks sender IP and MAC against DHCP snooping binding table and ARP ACLs

 ### LAN Architectures
 Campus LAN Design
 Two tier